LiteHell/js-namumark/README.md

         }
         // ... see defaultOptions.js for more options
     });
-// you can change renderer by namumark.setRenderer() namumark.parse((result) => {
+// you can change renderer by namumark.setRenderer().
+// default is Namumark.Renderers.HTML
+// e.g. namumark.setRenderer(SomeRendererClass);
+namumark.parse((result) => {
     // result object can be diffrerent by renderer. let {html, categories} = result;